DSDowling/DDTEST1/inspect.md

 The Model Summary page, which can be seen by clicking on a model card or list entry in the Models page, provides three insights on the model:

 * The **score** of the model - according to the score metric that was used to train it.
 Read more about [classification](../theory/classification-metrics.md) and [regression](../theory/classification-metrics.md) metrics.
-* A report on the **health** of the model - which tells us whether issues where found during training that make the model sub-optimal.
+* A report on the **health** of the model - which tells you whether issues where found during training that make the model sub-optimal.
 If this is the case, it is still possible to use the model, but it is likely that changing something in the training process may lead to better results.
 The {{ book.platform }} adviser will identify these issues and suggest possible solutions.
 * The **influences** of the model - a detailed view of which columns had an impact on the model performance.

 ![Insight Summary](../assets/trained-models/insight-summary.png)

 ## Model Health

-Model health tests whether your built model has extracted any statistically significant predictive performance out of the columns available to it in the training data:
+Model health tests whether your model has extracted any statistically significant predictive performance out of the columns available to it in the training data:
  * If your model health is good (green tick) you can conclude that your model has found some predictive value in your data.
  * If your model health is bad (red cross) you can conclude that the model has not found any patterns in the data to help predict your target.